 7. Detroit – Kathryn Bigelow’s take on the 1967 Detroit riots is the most disappointing film of the year for me.
 Impressive sequences of filmmaking are hampered by choppy storytelling and bluntly forced politics that are more confused than intended.
-She’s attempting to recreate realistic moments of police brutality (obviously there’s modern parallels) but with such superficial characters it feels gross and oddly immoral.
+She’s attempting to recreate realistic moments of police brutality (obviously there’s modern parallels) but with such superficial characters it feels ugly and oddly immoral.
 A fascinatingly misguided film that so badly wants to be a documentary that, well, it should’ve been a documentary.
 Grade: (C) Skip it and rewatch literally any other Kathryn Bigelow movie.
 Point Break foreverrrrrrrrr

 6. Columbus – Former video essayist Koganada writes and directs this carefully calibrated film that uses a well worn story (longing to leave a small town) but expresses its emotion through minimalist form and cinematography.
 Haley Lu Richardson emerges as an actor to watch playing Casey, a young woman who’s stuck in Columbus, Indiana for family reasons but dreams of becoming an architect.
 It’s a film fascinated with architecture and its central character’s emotional connection with architecture.
-I found this approach less of an intentionally elusive story and instead more cold and, to be honest, boring in its depiction of Casey’s identity being evoked through these designs.
+I found this approach less of an intentionally elusive story and instead more cold and, to be honest, boringly one-note in its depiction of Casey’s identity being evoked through these designs.
 Still, it’s an interesting debut that’s obviously been thoughtfully put together.
 Grade: (C+) I admire it more than I enjoyed it, but it’s worth a rental if you’re interested in form and minimalism.

 4. Logan Lucky – Steven Soderbergh returns from retirement with the exact sort of film that you’d expect him to return with — that is to say it’s completely unexpected.
 This southern hick heist film stars Adam Driver, Channing Tatum, and Daniel Craig as rednecks who plan to steal from a Nascar racetrack.
 It’s a hoot!
 Soderbergh is an economic and efficient filmmaker.
 Here his talent is in service of a lively but hollow caper that spends all of its fuel on the parts of a heist you wouldn’t expect.
 A solid Ocean’s 11 sequel that wins the award for “most pretty good” film of the summer.
 Grade: (B-) Rent it with a few beers.